Carlyle Lake: Today

 Located around the lake are the Dam West, Dam East, McNair, Coles Creek, Boulder and Keyesport Recreation Areas operated by the U.S. Army Corps of Engineers.
 The Illinois Department of Natural Resources operates the Eldon Hazlet State Park and the Carlyle Lake Wildlife Management Area.
 Carlyle Lake has five developed campgrounds with more than 300 campsites.
-The lake also has five beaches, numerous boat ramps, and access areas for outdoor recreational enthusiasts to enjoy.
+The lake also has beaches, boat ramps, and access areas for outdoor recreational enthusiasts to enjoy.

 Carlyle Lake is a multi purpose lake that was built for the primary purpose of flood risk management.
 The lake also supports commercial navigation, water supply, water quality, fish and wildlife conservation, and recreational swimming.

 Carlyle Lake is used by many for boating, particularly sailing.
 Many use the lake to catch channel catfish, flatheads, largemouth bass, white bass, crappie, and bluegill.